 Goals are overarching and all-encompassing.
 Common goals are to increase reach or site traffic, generate leads, expand signups and conversions, and raise donations.

 Objectives are specific and measurable steps you take to achieve a strategy.
 Use the following template to set S.M.A.R.T.
 (Specific, Measurable, Achievable, Relevant and Time-bound) social media objectives.
 Let’s say your goal is to increase traffic to your website from social media.
-Your S.M.A.R.T. objective might look something like this:
+Your S.M.A.R.T. objective might look something like this: “Increase website traffic from social media by 20%, from 100,000 visitors to 120,000 visitors by July 15th, 2018.”

 It’s important to use specific, realistic numbers to define your goal.
 Making it time-specific will help your team map out the necessary objectives to reach that goal by the target date.